 Movies, new and old, have created many shared favorite Christmas classics for the holiday season.
 Pick a movie and set a time to show it.
+Get some Home Cinema Installers in Surrey to come out and fit a home cinema for you if you have the space to allow this.
+It’ll make the movies come to life!
 Then deck the halls to match the theme of the film.
 There are so many fun things to do for this one like playing movie trivia after the showing.
 Here are how some others did it who rolled out the red carpet.

 Ornament Making/Exchange Parties:

 Dressing up your home for Christmas is always fun.
 We secretly have a special love for ornaments and we know we’re not the only ones.
 These ornament making/exchange parties are so much fun.
 Not only can you bring cheer to your own tree, but you can help adorn others’ trees too.
 Make some apple spiced rum, prepare some bowls of ribbons, stones and glitter and you’re all set.
 As these glitzy globes hang on trees year after year, they will bring a smile to the faces of friends and family and will be remembered for many Christmases to come.
 Need some inspiration?
 Check out the tips from the blogs below and make your party one to remember.

 This one has been very popular for many years.
 We’re not sure if its because we all secretly love ugly Christmas sweaters or because we all are happy to finally wear that sweater our grandma made for us that has been storedin your Christmas storage box for ever.
 Whatever the reason, this party theme has grown so big that companies now go out of their way to produce ugly holiday wear!
 Think of all the fun pictures that you can have of your friends and family.
 Take a look at following link to get an idea about your next ugly Christmas sweater party.